excitement-engineer/graphql-iso-date/README.md

 ### Time

-A time string at UTC, such as 10:15:30.000Z, compliant with the `full-time` format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.
+A time string at UTC, such as 10:15:30Z, compliant with the `full-time` format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.

 This scalar is a description of a time instant such as the opening bell of the New York Stock Exchange for example.
 It cannot represent an exact instant on the time-line.

 This scalar ignores leap seconds (thereby assuming that a minute constitutes of 59 seconds), in this respect it diverges from the RFC 3339 profile.

-Fractional seconds are represented to millisecond precision.
-When RFC compliant time string does not have a fractional second, it is implied to be zero milliseconds.
-For example, the time string "14:10:20Z" is implied to be "14:10:20.000Z".

 Where an RFC 3339 compliant time string has a time-zone other than UTC, it is shifted to UTC.
 For example, the time string "14:10:20.987+01:00" is shifted to "13:10:20.987Z".